Best Colleges for Music in the US

 Third on our list of the best colleges for music is the impressive Curtis Institute of Music.
 Founded in 1924, the school has maintained a global reputation for producing top-tier talent and many distinguished alumni, such as composers Gian Carlo Menotti, Leonard Bernstein, Samuel Barber, and Nino Rota.

 The intensive musical education provided by Curtis has been successful in launching students into successful musical careers.
-The elite faculty leads all four campus ensembles, in which students can participate.
+The elite faculty leads all four campus ensembles in which students can participate.
 If you’re looking for a reputable music college to launch your music career, you should certainly consider applying to Curtis

 4. Indiana University Jacobs School of Music (Bloomington, IN)

 The Jacobs School of Music is currently the largest accredited music school in the United States and boasts an impressive reputation.
-The conservatory is part of Indiana University Bloomington, and was founded in 1921.
+The conservatory is part of Indiana University Bloomington and was founded in 1921.

 Like most prestigious music schools, a live audition is required as a part of the application process.
 Students are required to participate in at least one ensemble each semester, with a wide variety of choir, band, and orchestra options available.
-Jacobs also offers a range of music degrees including Bachelor of Music, Master of Music, Master of Arts, and more.
+Jacobs also offers a range of music degrees, including Bachelor of Music, Master of Music, Master of Arts, and more.

 Jacobs has consistently ranked among the best colleges for music education majors due to its incredible staff (which includes several internationally renowned performers), programs, and successful alumni.
-Notable alumni include the esteemed violinist Joshua Bell, conductor Leonard Slatkin, songwriter/producer Booker T. Jones, among many others.
+Notable alumni include the esteemed violinist Joshua Bell, conductor Leonard Slatkin, and songwriter/producer Booker T. Jones, among many others.

 5. Manhattan School of Music (New York, NY)